 Because of its low moisture content and high acidity, bacteria and other harmful organisms cannot live or reproduce in honey, so pasteurization is not done for that purpose.
 Large retailers and honey processors pasteurize honey so that it will slow down the granulation process.
 Pasteurized and processed honey will last longer in its liquid state than unpasteurized honey, which makes for a more appealing-looking product on the supermarket shelf for some consumers, but what they might not know is that pasteurization robs the honey of pollen and beneficial vitamins and enzymes among a host of other natural constituents.

 Inverted sugar solutions and glucose syrups or corn syrups are often used for making fake honey, mixing with it, or replacing it entirely.
 Supermarket honey or honey from questionable sources might be cheaper, but most of the time, the consumer is not getting what they think they are getting.
-The best solution is to buy pure, raw honey from your trusted, local beekeeper.
+The best solution is to buy pure, raw honey from your trusted, local apiary.